daniel-molina/visualequation/README.md

 To run the program successfully, you need:

 * pygame
-* LaTeX (maybe you need to install separatelly some packages).
+* LaTeX (maybe you need to install separately some packages).
 The command used is
   * latex
 * Some commands that are probably installed if you have the others:
   * dvipng
   * python2

-In debian or derivatives, it should be enough:
+To install everything needed in Debian/Ubuntu or derivatives, it should be enough:

 \# apt-get install python-pygame dvipng texlive-math-extra